 Home » Kimberly Tatum, 20: Vanished On Her Way To Pick Up Her Paycheck

-Kimberly was said to have been living with a man when she went missing and reports state that she was known to even use his last name.
+Kimberly was said to have been living with a man when she went missing, and reports state that she was known even to use his last name.
 However, her family wasn’t under the belief that the couple was married.
 Who that man is or was has not been named publicly, nor is there information about Kimberly’s route to work, if she planned on stopping or meeting anyone else, if she drove a certain vehicle or took public transportation, or if the man she lived with was ever named as a person of interest.

 Anyone with information about this case is urged to contact the St. Louis Metro Police Department at (314) 444-0100, (314) 444-5350, or their local authorities.
 Her agency case number is 99-167433.

 Please share this story about Kimberly Tatum to help reignite the investigation into this case.
-She is our sister and her life matters.
+She is our sister, and her life matters.

 The Charley Project